mdlacasse/Owl/README.md

 --------------------------------------------------------------------------------------
 ## Basic capabilities
-Owl can optimize for either maximum net spending under the constraint of a given bequest (which can be zero), or maximize the bequest under the constraint of a desired net spending profile.
-Roth conversions are also considered and optimized under the assumption of a heirs marginal tax rate and subject to an optional maximum conversion amount.
+Owl can optimize for either maximum net spending under the constraint of a given bequest (which can be zero), or maximize the after-tax value of a bequest under the constraint of a desired net spending profile, and under the assumption of a heirs marginal tax rate.
+Roth conversions are also considered, subject to an optional maximum conversion amount, and optimized to suit the goals of the selected objective function.
 All calculations are indexed for inflation, which is provided as a fixed rate, or through historical values, as are all other rates used for the calculations.
 These historical, fixed, and stochastic rates can be used for backtesting different scenarios.